Book TravelContact

 Respect for Privacy

-Privacy is a significant concern when it comes to flying drones.
+Privacy is a significant concern when it comes to Flying Drones In Europe.
 In Belgium, drone pilots must not invade the privacy of others or conduct surveillance in prohibited areas, such as private properties, without express consent.
 Respecting the privacy of individuals and complying with these regulations is essential for a responsible and ethical drone flying experience.

 Be a Responsible Pilot: Tips and Recommendations